 Sunday, March 3, Death and Dying; Peace and Possibilities, Part 2: Dr. Lisa Oliver, will return to help class participants work through some of the logistics of the death and dying process.
 What forms should you have for yourself?
 Where should you keep them?
 Who can help you complete them?
 Dr. Oliver will walk through the logistics of caring for ourselves prior to death and, in doing so, caring for our loved ones.

 Sunday, May 5, A New Refresher of the Old Testament: Our biblical skills can get a little rusty at times and it is always helpful to return to the basics.
 Participants is this class will get a tune-up on what’s contained in the Old Testament, who wrote and edited it, and why it is still important.
-Teacher details TBA.
+The Rev. Dr. Joel M. LeMon, Associate Professor of Old Testament at Candler School of Theology, will lead this class.